How a Mass Communication Solution Can Help You Effectively Prepare for Hurricane Season

 As frightening as hurricanes can be, at least we have warning.
 There’s time to plan.
 Mass communication software allows companies to reach the most people the fastest way on multiple channels so no one is left in the dark.
 When emergencies strike, your employees are going to be looking to you to tell them what to do.
 An emergency mass notification system ensures everyone is getting the same message at the same time, saving precious minutes and fostering a sense of calm as people know what to do and when.

 Ideally, you’ve implemented and practiced a plan before, making sure every employee knows what to do when there’s a major event.
 You don’t want to be putting an emergency plan together right before a hurricane stirs in the Gulf.
-It’s important to plan ahead.
+It’s important to plan ahead using a hurricane preparedness checklist.

 When we think of an emergency alert system, we think of the high-pitched siren on our TVs and radios tested periodically by the FCC.
 Today’s mass communication software goes beyond a simple alarm with instructions to those who happen to be watching TV or listening to a radio.
 It provides customized direction and a two-way line of communication on any channel.
 Landlines, smartphones, desktops, laptops, or notebooks all get pinged with voice alerts, texts, push notifications, social media posts, and emails.